 - Haltom City, TX 76117

 Please contact the City Secretary's office at 817-222-7754 if you have any questions.

 A criminal background check is required for service.
 This check into official public records will determine the existence or non-existence of any record of criminal convictions.
 Prior criminal convictions do not automatically preclude appointment.

-All board, committee and commission members are residents appointed by council members and/or the mayor.
-Most boards, commissions and commissions meet on a monthly basis and members are expected to attend all meetings unless specific circumstances arise.
+All board, committee and commission members are residents appointed by City Council members and/or the Mayor.
+Most boards, commissions and committees meet on a monthly basis and members are expected to attend all meetings unless specific circumstances arise.
 Members who miss three (3) meetings in a one year period may be asked to resign.

 - The purpose of this committee is to assist the city in complying with the requirements of V.T.C.A., Health and Safety Code CH.
 823, which regulates the operation of local government animal shelters.
 The committee shall hold meetings at least three times a year.

 - Devises programs to improve the quality of life in Haltom City by involving citizens in cleanup, beautification, and revitalization efforts, encouraging economic development by making the community a better place in which to live and work.
 Meetings are held the third Monday of each month at the Recreation Center, 6:00 p.m.